cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/settinguptheanalysis.md

 sigma   param 1.0      0.1
 ```

 meaning there is a parameter in the input workspace called **`sigma`**, that should be *constrained* with a Gaussian centered at 1.0 with a width of 0.1.
 Note that the exact interpretation of these parameters is left to the user since the signal PDF is constructed externally by you.
-All combine knows is that 1.0 should be the most likely value and 0.1 is its 1σ uncertainy.
+All <sub><sup>COMBINE</sup></sub> knows is that 1.0 should be the most likely value and 0.1 is its 1σ uncertainy.
 Asymmetric uncertainties are written using the syntax **-1σ/+1σ** in the datacard, as is the case for `lnN` uncertainties.

 If one wants to specify a parameter that is freely floating across its given range, and not Gaussian constrained, the following syntax is used:

  - **name *flatParam* **

-Though this is *not strictly necessary* in frequentist methods using profiled likelihoods, as combine will still profile these nuisances when performing fits (as is the case for the `simple-shapes-parametric.txt` datacard).
+Though this is *not strictly necessary* in frequentist methods using profiled likelihoods, as <sub><sup>COMBINE</sup></sub> will still profile these nuisances when performing fits (as is the case for the `simple-shapes-parametric.txt` datacard).

 !!! warning
-    All parameters that are floating or constant in the user's input workspaces will remain floating or constant.
-Combine will ***not*** modify those for you!
+    All parameters that are floating or constant in the user's input workspaces will remain floating or constant. <sub><sup>COMBINE</sup></sub> will ***not*** modify those for you!

 A full example of a parametric analysis can be found in this [H→γγ 2014 DAS tutorial](https://twiki.cern.ch/twiki/bin/viewauth/CMS/SWGuideCMSDataAnalysisSchool2014HiggsCombPropertiesExercise#A_parametric_shape_analysis_H).